nirooj56/Nepdict/README.md

 NepDict is a English-Nepali Dictionary which could be used in order to know the Nepali meaning of an English Word for better understanding.

 * We have Online Dictionary for regular users at "www.nepdict.com"
-* We have Command based Offline Dictionary too.
+* We have CLI based Offline Dictionary too.

 ##Installing
 ```